sezanzeb/input-remapper/HELP.md

 **The second idea** was to write special keycodes known only to key-mapper (256 - 511) into the input device of your mouse in /dev/input, and map those to SHIFT and such, whenever a button is clicked.
 A mapping would have existed to prevent the original keycode 10 from writing a 1.
-But Linux seems to ignore anything greater than 255 for regular keyboard events (EDIT: I think this is because of the device capabilities), or even crash X in some cases when something is wrong with the configuration.
+But this device doesn't have the capabilities set for those keycodes, so it won't use them.

 **The third idea** is to create a new input device that uses 8 - 255, just like other layouts, and key-mapper always tries to use the same keycodes for